 Benjamin J. Villarreal is a doctoral candidate in English Education at Teachers College, Columbia University and an Assistant Professor of English at New Mexico Highlands University who studies the use of games as texts in College English.
 His dissertation is a multimodal autoethnography of the topic, the findings of which he is writing as a digital interactive narrative.
 This would probably go faster if he spent less time playing Overwatch.

 Earlier this year, I presented my dissertation research in the Game Studies area of the Popular Culture Association / American Culture Association conference; the community among these interdisciplinary scholars was so great that I ended up sticking around for almost every panel on games for the rest of the weekend.
 And I was struck by a common theme: Blizzard Entertainment’s team-based first-person shooter Overwatch (2016) came up in almost every one!
-And the general consensus was that while Blizzard still has some work to do, the game is an important example of how to “do” representation in games.
+In particular, Amanda Cullen presented, “Who Watches the Overwatchmen?” about representation in Overwatch.
+Throughout the discussions, the general consensus was that while Blizzard still has some work to do, the game is an important example of how to “do” representation in games.
 But because it’s so high profile, it also has a responsibility to be better at representation going forward.

 If you’re unfamiliar, Overwatch players choose from a roster of characters with different play-styles who also represent different genders, ages, body types, races, nationalities, and neuro-divergences to battle over maps with specific objectives.
 At this year’s D.I.C.E.
 (Design, Innovate, Communicate, Entertain) Games Summit, the game’s director Jeff Kaplan (as cited in Variety, 2017) gave a keynote addressing the question he often hears: whether this diversity was a goal of the design team.
 He answers, instead, that they simply wanted to make a game any player could see themselves in and a world any player would want to live in.